Extrinsic rewards

 Intrinsic via extrinsic motivation: A possible test

-Below you’ll find the fourth essay I wrote for my MA in Character Education (2022-25).
+Below you’ll find the third essay I wrote for my MA in Character Education (2022-25).
 In my previous essay, I explored the idea that rewards might be used to kickstart intrinsic motivation for virtuous behaviours, arguing that the hypothesis was at least theoretically plausible.
-In this essay, I take a step further – designing an […]
+In this essay, I take a step further – designing an

 Intrinsic via extrinsic motivation: A possible test Read More »